samestrin/media-library-tools/plex/docs/plex_update_tv_years.md

 ### Providing the API Key

-The tool supports three methods for providing your TVDB API key (in order of precedence):
+The tool supports four methods for providing your TVDB API key (in order of precedence):

 **Method 1: Command Line Argument (Highest Priority)**
 ```bash